 A specific knowledge goal can be set in any class at any time.
 There is always more to know and improve on, so each student can choose something they want to learn more about, a skill to refine, or an entirely new concept to dive into.
 This goal pairs especially well with personalized learning initiatives.

-Finding out what students really want to learn about is excellent information for a teacher to have.
+Finding out what students want to learn about is excellent information for a teacher to have.
 With this knowledge, you can tailor your lessons to student interests, plan extension activities around knowledge goals, and even give students the opportunity to teach their peers about what they’re learning.
-For that last point, you can set up a learning swap activity if it works in your classroom: Partner students with others to have mutual learning sessions, in which one student ‘expert’ shares their knowledge with the other, and vice versa.
+For that last point, you can set up a learning swap activity if it works in your classroom.
+Partner students with others to have mutual learning sessions, in which one student ‘expert’ shares their knowledge with the other, and vice versa.

 For instance: If you have a student with a goal to improve their multiplication skills, be sure to set aside extra practice time or create fun arithmetic games.
-Have the student track their skill progression with a chart, and encourage them to set progressively more difficult or different goals as they improve.
+Have the student track their skill progression with a chart and encourage them to set progressively more difficult or different goals as they improve.

-Goals of the Learning Process
+Goals of the learning process

 Personal learning goals for students provide an important boost to personal development.
 They allow students to take ownership of their learning and help teachers figure out where to focus extra attention.
 Goal setting brings about positive change and growth that’s good for everyone.